Got a Mouse in Your Business? Five Most Common Rodents

 Roof rat – No place is safe from rodents.
 While Norway rats reign supreme underground, roof rats make their home in high places, like attics, rafters and trees.
 Unlike Norway rats, these large rats have long tails to help them balance.

 Deer mouse – Rodents aren’t contained to just the city.
-Deer mice actually prefer rural areas, and they help us out by eating pests like gypsy moths and cut worms.
+Deer mice actually prefer rural areas, and they help us out by eating pests like spongy moths and cut worms.
 Don’t be fooled, though.
-These tiny mice are known to transmit dangerous diseases like
+These tiny mice are known to transmit dangerous diseases like Hantavirus.

 Field mouse – These mice are often scooped up by predatory birds, but they make up for it by producing as many as 17 litters per year.
 You can tell field mice apart from other rodents by their small, stocky bodies and short tails.